26 Gifts to Give a Friend Whose Illness Keeps Them Stuck at Home

 16. Comfortable Bedding

 If your loved one is often stuck in bed due to illness, it becomes even more important for them to have comfortable bedding that doesn’t exacerbate their pain or other symptoms.
-A new comforter or set of sheets could make a huge difference in their day.
+Similar to a new set of pajamas or a robe, a new comforter, pillow case or set of sheets could make a huge difference in their day.

 Though grocery shopping may be a routine part of the week for many, it can be a daunting and exhausting task for those with chronic illness.
 But being unable to make a trip to the grocery store shouldn’t limit someone’s access to fresh, nutritious food.
 (A person can only eat so many frozen meals!)
 Paying for a subscription to a service that delivers fresh groceries to your loved one’s door would be a huge help — and a good way to ensure they’re getting the sustenance their body needs.

 Food delivery according to diet.
 Using Sun Basket or Thrive Market or Amazon Fresh is expensive but helps so much because we are so tired and need these foods to live. — Genevieve G.

 A meal plan subscription or delivery pass for Fresh Direct so the person can have groceries delivered if they can’t make it to the store. — Jill F.